mircealungu/student-projects/thesis-writing.md

 important, high-level ideas in your thesis, not on your English.

 **How to Ensure This**: Have a native English speaker review your text.
-If you can't do that, at least run your text through a grammarly and the Word and spellchecker before submitting your first draft.
+If you can't do that, at least run your text through an automatd spellchecker before submitting your draft.
+Use at least the following two spellcheckers:
-1. For Grammarly create a free account on [app.grammarly.com](app.grammarly.com).
-Use the web application, not the chorme extension.
+1. Grammarly (the web application, not the chorme extension).
+Create a free account on [app.grammarly.com](app.grammarly.com).
 You don't have to get the paid version: if you address the observations in the free version, your text should already be much more readable.
-2. Word will catch some problems that Grammarly will not, so please paste your text in it too and take care of the highlighted problems.
+2. Word.
+It will catch some problems that Grammarly will not, so please paste your text in it too and take care of the highlighted problems.